Drone Part Two

 Solving a Common College Student Problem: Like most people, I enjoy sleep.
-But I’m taking an 8 am class this semester and don’t want to sleep in.
-I decided that between my knowledge on programming and electronics, I could somehow solve my problem.
+But I’m taking an 8 am class this semester and don’t want to sleep in so I decided that between my knowledge of programming and electronics, I could somehow solve my problem.
 I had my ‘eureka’ moment about two weeks ago while watching a YouTube video on creating flexible LED panels.
 I thought that waking up would be easier if I could have one of these turn on above my bed in the morning so that I could wake up.

 Simple Particle Simulation in C++: The title says it all!
 In this project I wanted to use a simple library that would allow me to create a GUI of a particle simulation.
 After searching around, I decided to use Simple DirectMedia Layer, better known as SDL for its simplicity and plethora of online resources in case I get stuck.
 In order to learn the library I used SDL’s documentation and followed a YouTube channel to help structure my project.